jannikmi/extremitypathfinder/README.rst

 In this use case we are not interested in the full visibility graph, but the visibility of just some points (extremities, start and goal).
 Additionally deciding if a point lies behind an edge can often be done without computing intersections by just comparing distances.
 This can be used to reduce the needed computations.

-Further speed up can be accomplished by trying to prioritize closer edges, because they have a bigger chance to eliminate candidates.
+Further speed up can be accomplished by trying to prioritize closer edges, because they have a bigger chance to eliminate candidates, which then in the future do need to be checked any more.

-The basic runtime complexity of this algorithm should be :math:`O(m^2 n)`, where m is the amount of extremities (candidates) and n is the amount of edges (= #vertices).
-This is fast, because of a few tweaks and usually :math:`m << n`.
+The worst case time complexity of this algorithm is :math:`O(m^2 n)`, where m is the amount of extremities (candidates) and n is the amount of edges (= #vertices).
+This is fast, because of the above mentioned tweaks and usually :math:`m << n`.

 Implemented in ``PolygonEnvironment.find_visible()`` in ``extremitypathfinder.py``